Newly Diagnosed with Metastatic Breast Cancer

 You may feel guilty about being ill, even though it’s not your fault.
 Palliative care can help you find a way to move past these feelings.
 Then you can figure out how you want to live the rest of the chapters in your life-book.”

-Metastatic breast cancer can however, be treated.
-Treatment focuses on extending life and improving quality of life.
+However, metastatic breast cancer can be treated.
+Treatment focuses on extending life and maintaining quality of life.

 Learn about treatment for metastatic breast cancer.